Blog

 Writing Style

-I don’t profess to have one single writing style though I do tend to adhere to a similar structure with my books.
+I do tend to adhere to a similar structure with my books.

 I also hate sad or grisly endings and I think we all have that desire for justice to be served and the good guys to win, but I like to think we can have our happy ending and still leave something in the air, perhaps room for a second book.
 I do admit that I had a rather bizarre ending in Babies Garden, and I make no apologies for that.
 I can’t make it too easy to guess the ending.